 Mild hypertension is managed with lifestyle modification and antihypertensive therapy.

 Severe hypertension (BP ≥160/110 mmHg) requires admission for antihypertensive therapy.

-For women over 37 weeks' gestation, induction should be considered.
+For women ≥37 weeks' gestation, induction should be considered.

-Gestational hypertension is defined by sustained BP readings of ≥140/90 mmHg during pregnancy after 20 weeks’ gestation in a previously normotensive patient, without the presence of proteinuria (<300 mg in 24 hours).
-All manifestations of gestational hypertension are presumptive until retrospectively confirmed by complete resolution of hypertension and any other new abnormalities by 12 weeks postpartum; otherwise, other diagnoses should be considered.
+Gestational hypertension is defined by BP readings of ≥140/90 mmHg on two occasions at least 4 hours apart during pregnancy after 20 weeks’ gestation in a previously normotensive patient, without the presence of proteinuria (<300 mg in 24 hours) or other clinical features suggestive of of preeclampsia (thrombocytopenia, impaired renal or kidney function, pulmonary edema, or new-onset headache).